How to respec in Diablo 4

 (Image credit: Blizzard Entertainment)

-In Diablo 4 you simply need to access the Skill Tree menu to respec a character, a huge change from the previous games where you had to visit a specific NPC.
-Now you can do it when and wherever you are, although there is a gold cost to pay after the first time which is free.
-After that the cost increases in price depending on your level and how many skill points you're refunding.
-When highlighting a skill node you've already purchased you'll see the Refund Cost displayed underneath it, then by holding down the Refund button you'll pay the gold to get the skill point(s) back so you can spend them elsewhere.
+To respec in Diablo 4, you simply need to access the Skill Tree menu - a huge change from the previous games where you had to visit a specific NPC.
+When highlighting a Skill node you've already purchased, you'll see the Refund Cost displayed underneath it, then by holding down the Refund button you'll pay the gold to get the Skill Point(s) back so you can spend them elsewhere.

 © GamesRadar+.
 Not to be reproduced without permission.